spudunk/eaganscafe/README.md

 ```bash
 npm run build
 ```
+For performance the entire site has static building enabled in src/routes/+layout.server.js

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> Your app currently uses the cloudflare [adapter](https://kit.svelte.dev/docs/adapters) for the Cloudflare  environment.